 Why have I never had a friend who I’ve ‘of course’ slept with?

-about playing, but it was an encouragement to have support from you two.
-Si made
+playing, but it was an encouragement to have support from you two.
+Si made it onto the

 I’ve still got his number; should I text him?